Why Domaine Maestracci is Essential

 Domaine Maestracci is not the only winery on Corsica playing with this duality — and forging something uniquely singular, as Corsica remains — but in the E Prove line of wines, I enjoyed the most complete experience of tasting my two favorite wine nations at once.
 These wines take their name from their locality, the highlands of the Calvi subzone of the Vins de Corse AOC.
 It is here that third-generation winemaker Camille-Anaïs Raoust works with Corsica’s panoply of grapes to create complex fine wines at remarkably affordable prices.
 These wines, especially on the nose, are not so much French nor Italian, but uniquely Corsican, a fact that once again underscores that many of Europe’s most thrilling wines come from the Mediterranean islands.

-The practicing biodynamic estate includes a former olive mill which is used as today’s winery.
+The certified biodynamic estate includes a former olive mill which is used as today’s winery.

 Wines to Seek Out